 With just one model to compare the Bespoke Jet with, we think it's pretty competitively priced.

-Samsung Bespoke Jet design
+Samsung Bespoke Jet review: design

 - Free-standing Clean Station and charging dock